 Setting:

 Date:

 Staff member's name:

 Child's name:

 Concern

 What prompted this record?
 (Please include dates, times, incidents, behaviours, what the child said)

 Remember to record any questions that you asked (do not ask leading questions, if you need more fact or detail think of T.E.D "Tell me" "Explain to me" "Describe to me")

 Background

-Additional relevant information that relates to the child or family
+Additional relevant information that relates to the child or far mily

-Does the concern fall into one of the following categories (please circle)?
+Does the concern fall into one of the following categories (ple ase circle)?

 Neglect

 Sexual Abuse

 Physical Abuse

 Emotional Abuse

 CSE

 Honour based violence

 FGM

 Forced marriage

 Online/sexting

 Peer on peer

 Radicalisation

 Domestic abuse

 PRINT (Member of staff)

 PRINT (Designated member of staff for

 children protection)

-SIGNED (Member of staff)
+SIGNED (Marshay of staff)

-SIGNEDchildren protection) (Designated member of staff for
+SIGNED (Iviember of staff)

-children protection)
+SIGNED (Designated member of staff for

-Has this information been discussed/ passed to any other agence please record reasons why ies?
-(Please give details) If not,
+SIGNEDchildren protection) (Designated member of stall for

-please record reasons willy
+Has this information been discussed/ passed to any other agencies?
+(Please give details) If not, please record reasons why

 Actions by designated lead:

 Outcome: